-Instructor: Remais Health Implications of Climate Change: Read Less [-] PB HLTH 271H Greener Solutions: A Safer Design Partnership 3 Units Terms offered: Fall 2020, Fall 2019 Green chemistry seeks to promote the design and adoption of safer chemicals and materials.
+Instructor: Remais Health Implications of Climate Change: Read Less [-] PB HLTH 271H Greener Solutions: A Safer Design Partnership 3 Units Terms offered: Fall 2022, Fall 2021, Fall 2020 Green chemistry seeks to promote the design and adoption of safer chemicals and materials.
 The development and adoption of safer chemicals and materials depends on solving a number of design and selection challenges.
 The Greener Solutions course pairs interdisciplinary teams of 3-5 graduate students with a partner organization seeking to solve these challenges in a specific application.
 This 3-unit interdisciplinary, project-based course is intended for graduate students in public health, chemistry, environmental studies, and engineering.
 The course draws on students' disciplinary expertise and teaches new skills to identify safer alternatives to hazardous chemicals currently used in a product or manufacturing process.
-Greener Solutions: A Safer Design Partnership: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar and 1 hour of directed group study per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.
+Greener Solutions: A Safer Design Partnership: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.